Norwich heritage walk

 Turn right at Jarrolds, bear left at the junction and keep walking up London Street until you reach St Andrew’s Hill by the Hive bookshop.

 Turn left down the hill and at the bottom you will find an open space and a large hall.
 This is St Andrew’s Hall adjoining Blackfriars Hall.
-The Pastons paid for roof repairs in both halls, and provided the oak door to St Andrew’s Hall, which carry the crests of the Pastons and the Mautbys (Margaret Paston’s family).
-As you come away from St Andrew’s Hall, turn left up Princes Street until you reach the junction with Elm Hill, and St Peter Hungate Church – your starting point.
+These were originally one friary created by the Dominicans after the Sack Friars were ejected from the area in 1274.
+The buildings created by the Dominicans were destroyed by fire in 1413.
+The complex was rebuilt and completed in 1470, with some help from the Pastons, who paid for the roof and provided the oak door to St Andrew’s Hall, which carries the crests of the Pastons and the Mautbys (Margaret Paston’s family).

 Share your walk experiences